 - For the Cream Cheese Frosting, Sieve the icing sugar into a large bowl.
 Beat in the soft butter, cream cheese and vanila extract.
 The mixture will be quite thick, so start to add the milk, just 1 teaspoon at a time until you are happy with the consistency.
 Try not to overbeat it or the mixture could become too thin.

 - When the cakes are completely cold, place one sponge on a plate or cake card.
-Spread with half of the cream cheese frosting and place the other sponge on top.
-Cover the top of the cake with the remaining frosting.
-Crumble the thin layer of cake into small pieces and use to decorate the top of the cake along with any other sprinkles of your choice.
+Spread with half of the frosting of your choice and place the other sponge on top.
+Cover the top and sides of the cake with the remaining frosting.
+I like to keep any crumbs that have fallen off the sponges to sprinkle over the top of the finished cake - it makes a very simple but lovely decoration.

 It's very important that all of your cake and frosting ingredients are at room temperature before you start making the cake.